arcanecode/sql-server-mobile-report-publisher/Dashboards/Basic_Sales_Dashboard/03-Linking_Report_Components.md

 Next to it in Group by, select Year_Label.

+Underneath it is the **Custom center value**.
+Change the drop down to the same Sales by Invoice Year and Territory dataset.
+The center value should automatically select the Sales Total Including Tax.

 Now you may need to scroll to the right to find the _Popup labels_ area.
-In it, pick the **Sales_Territory**.

-Note the popup label is also used to break the box with the year down to smaller boxes, each one representing a state or territory.
+If you click the drop down, you'll see all of the fields in your dataset.
+These will appear in the pop up window.
+Since there's only a few, go ahead and put check boxes by all of them, obviously if you had a lot of fields you should be very selective about what is displayed.

 ## Conclusion